AmazeeLabs/umamiDemo/README.md

 #### Gatsby install

-1. Go into the `frontend` directory and run `yarn install`
+1. Go into the `frontend` directory and run `npm install`
-2. Use `yarn run` to show a list of commands available.
+2. Use `npm run` to show a list of commands available.
-3. Run `yarn run start` to start the web and Gatsby development servers.
+3. Run `npm run start` to start the web and Gatsby development servers.
 You should see the following:

     ```
     You can now view gatsby-starter-default in the browser.